MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ---
 ## Introduction

-Genome-Wide Association Studies (GWAS) are a powerful tool for uncovering the genetic basis of traits, and their application in agricultural science is pivotal for crop improvement.
+Genome-wide association Studies (GWAS) are a powerful tool for uncovering the genetic basis of traits, and their application in agricultural science is pivotal for crop improvement.
 This project focuses on analyzing the genetic basis of symbiotic nitrogen fixation in African soybean, using a publicly available dataset.
 The steps provided in this repository guide users through setting up the required tools and performing a GWAS analysis efficiently.

 To enable reproducibility, this project employs **R** and **RStudio** as the core computational environment.
 R is renowned for its statistical computing capabilities and robust library ecosystem, making it a suitable choice for GWAS workflows.
 This repository demonstrates how to install and configure R and RStudio, manage dependencies, and execute the GWAS analysis pipeline.